DevExpress-Examples/winforms-map-bind-to-xml-data/Readme.md

 ![A map with wrecked ship locations](Images/resulting-map.png)

-> **NOTE:** You can handle the vector item's [DataLoaded](https://docs.devexpress.com/WindowsForms/DevExpress.XtraMap.LayerBase.DataLoaded) to access created map items in the event arguments.
+> **NOTE:** You can handle the vector item's [DataLoaded](https://docs.devexpress.com/WindowsForms/DevExpress.XtraMap.LayerBase.DataLoaded) event to access created map items in the event arguments.

 ## Files to Look At